Mouscron: Middle Ages

-16th to 18th centuries
+16th–18th centuries

 In 1575, in the middle of the Wars of Religion, the castle was strengthened.
 It was nevertheless besieged and taken by the Geuzen, locally known as the Hurlus in 1579, before being taken back three months later.
 In 1627, Philip IV of Spain promoted the seigneury to the rank of county.
 The Franco-Dutch War under Louis XIV devastated this mostly agricultural region.
 Mouscron and the surrounding area became French after the Treaty of Aix-la-Chapelle (1668).
 Part of it rejoined the Southern Netherlands after the Treaty of Nijmegen (1678), which drew the frontier right through its territory.
 It was finally completely ceded to the Southern Netherlands under the terms of the Treaty of Utrecht in 1713.
 The textile industry started in Mouscron in the 1760s thanks to the imposition by Lille of a ban on the fabrication of molletons, a mixture of flax and wool, in Roubaix and Tourcoing.
 With the Battle of Fleurus (1794), Mouscron went back to France.

-19th and 20th centuries
+19th–20th centuries

 At the beginning of the 19th century, the textile industry flourished and added cotton as one of its prime materials.
 On March 29, 1848, the Belgian army intervened near Mouscron against a troop of French republican sympathizers who were ready to invade Belgium, in what was known as the Risquons-Tout incident.
 By the end of the century, several cotton mills and carpet plants were built, leading the village to expand into a much larger urban area, especially after the close of World War I.

 During World War II, from May 22 to 27, 1940, artillery fire brought British and German soldiers into conflict in the Risquons-Tout district.
 15 British soldiers, 10 German soldiers and 5 civilians were killed in the incident.

 In 1963, Mouscron was transferred from the province of West Flanders, to the province of Hainaut, to reflect the predominantly francophone population (94% in 1846 and 74% in 1947).
 Mouscron was officially recognized as a city in 1986.